sangramsinghg/portfolio_diversifier/README.md

 ### 2020:
 ![Historic Performance in 2020](Images/analyzing_stocks_historically_in_2020.png)

+Historical analysis shows that tlt is the best diversifier performing better than shy and providing more downside protections than shy.
+Portfolio consisting of 80% S&P 500 and 20% tlt performs better than the S&P 500

 ## Forecasting for a 20% tlt 48% spy 32% ier portfolio using Monte Carlo -
 ![Forecasting 20% tlt 48% spy 32% ier](Images/forecasting_of_a_20_tlt_48_spy_32_ier_portfolio_using_monte_carlo.png)